Young Guns (band): Echoes and future releases (2016–present)

 The band spent 2017 split between touring and creating new music.
 The band toured the UK with Lower Than Atlantis in March, and did their own acoustic tour in the latter half of 2017.
 As of October 2017, Wood reported that the band had written 18 or 19 songs, planned on writing 5 or 6 more, and had 4 song far enough along that they played their demos over the speakers before and after their live performances.
 He reiterated that the band plans on releasing new music in 2018, but was unsure if it would be in the form of an album, an EP, or a series of singles.
 No release occurred in 2018, but as of April 2019, Wood and Taylor spoke of still actively writing new music for the band.
 As of 2020, the material still remained unreleased and without any specific plans for release, though the band planned to remain active, touring and playing All Our Kings Are Dead in its entirety for its tenth anniversary, until lockdown happened and the festivals they were due to play were cancelled.
-On July 7, 2022, Young Guns played their first show in almost 5 years at The Fighting Cocks, followed by a performance the next day at Two Thousand Trees Festival.
+On 7 July 2022, Young Guns played their first show in almost 5 years at The Fighting Cocks, followed by a performance the next day at 2000trees festival.